KTheMan/kennyandmorgan.com/README.md

 ```

 #### Connect to Backend
-The forms currently use localStorage.
-To connect to a backend:
+The address collection form currently uses LocalStorage as a demo.
+To wire it (or any additional forms) to your backend:

 1. Update `handleAddressSubmit()` in `script.js`:
 ```javascript